dinningway/helsinkicourse/part2/README.md

 </ul>
 ```

 Which accepts the indexed value `i` in this case, as a second parameter.
 IT IS NOT RECOMMENEDED.
-This is known as _Anti Pattern_.
+This is known as **Anti Pattern**.
+Why? "[It may break your application and display wrong data!](https://robinpokorny.medium.com/index-as-a-key-is-an-anti-pattern-e0349aece318)".